magicznyleszek/portfolio-v9/_projects/abstractions.md

 {% include modules/picture/picture.liquid file="abstractions/abstraction-2011-szarosci-3.jpg" caption="Szarości 3, 2011" %}
 {% include modules/picture/picture.liquid file="abstractions/abstraction-2011-szarosci-4.jpg" caption="Szarości 4, 2011" %}

 I like typography and lettering, so I do use their visual appeal in my work on occasion.
-As our brains are programmed to unconsciously scan eye vision input for meaningful phrases, it can be used as an invisible guide through the drawing.
+As our brains are programmed to unconsciously scan eye vision input for messages, it can be used as an invisible guide through the drawing.

 {% include modules/picture/picture.liquid file="abstractions/abstraction-2011-w-017.jpg" caption="W-017, 2011" %}
 {% include modules/picture/picture.liquid file="abstractions/abstraction-2011-3.jpg" caption="3, 2011" %}